douglasdavis/TopLoop/README.md

-# DukeTop
+# TopLoop

-`DukeTop` is a small library inspired by the ASG [`EventLoop`](https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/EventLoop) package. `DukeTop` is built specifically for analyzing Top group ntuples.
+`TopLoop` is a small library inspired by the ASG [`EventLoop`](https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/EventLoop) package. `TopLoop` is built specifically for analyzing Top group ntuples.

 ### Authors

 * Douglas Davis < [douglas.davis@cern.ch](douglas.davis@cern.ch) >

-## Structure of a `DukeTop` algorithm
+## Structure of a `TopLoop` algorithm

 Packages will inherit from `DT::AnaBase` (similar to how EventLoop algorithms inherit from `EL::Algorithm`). `DT::AnaBase` pointers are